 Is There Job Demand for Microbiologists?

-There were about 23,200 jobs for Microbiologist in 2016 (in the United States).
+In 2016, there was an estimated number of 23,200 jobs in the United States for Microbiologist.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,900 new jobs for Microbiologist by 2026.
-There will be an estimated 2,200 positions for Microbiologist per year.
+The BLS estimates 2,200 yearly job openings in this field.

 The states with the most job growth for Microbiologist are Nevada, Utah, and New Mexico.
 Watch out if you plan on working in Vermont, Oklahoma, or North Dakota.
 These states have the worst job growth for this type of profession.